 After he finished

 high school, Davis moved to Atlanta, Georgia, where his mother

-lived, according to some sources to get out of Lubbock."
+lived, to get out of Lubbock."
 Davis said

 in a March 2, 2008 interview with the Lubbock Avalanche Journal.